stmork/kvm-hostcreator/README.md

 _/root/bin/grub-debian.sh_ or _/root/bin/grub-ubuntu.sh_ respectively is
 called chrooted inside the VM for this purpose.

-After installing grub all mount points necessary for installation is unmounted and completed hopefully successfully.
+After installing grub all mount points necessary for installation are unmounted and completed hopefully successful.

 ## Starting the VM for the first time
 After installation you can configure the VM on your own using the